szym10on/owning-a-server/README.md

 **`There are a lot of operating systems for hosting server like that but I will keep it simple`**

-1. I always used the defualt Ubuntu Server w/o graphical UI and it worked perfectly fine all the time:
+<b>1.
+I always used the defualt Ubuntu Server w/o graphical UI and it worked perfectly fine all the time:</b>

 - Instalation of Ubuntu Server is really simple.
 If you need help just search how to install Ubuntu Server on your PC on youtube.

-2. Important commands for your server and how to use Ubuntu:
+<b>2.
+Important commands for your server and how to use Ubuntu:</b>

 ➤ File System Commands:<br>
 ls: List files and directories in the current directory.<br>